Taganana: Characteristics

 Taganana is located in the homonymous valley on the northern slope of the Macizo de Anaga, approximately 15 miles (24 km) from the municipal capital's center.
-It covers an area of 3.94 square miles (10.21 km²) and sits at an average elevation of 367 feet (112 m) above sea level.
+It covers an area of 3.94 square miles (10.21 km^{2}) and sits at an average elevation of 367 feet (112 m) above sea level.

 The village comprises several hamlets: Azanos, Bajo Roque, Casas de la Iglesia, Casas del Camino, Cruz Vieja, El Cabezo, El Calvario, El Cardonal, El Chorro, Fajanetas, La Chanca, La Cuestilla, Lomo Blanco, Lomo los Lirios, Los Naranjos, Mazapé, Portugal, Roque de las Bodegas, San Antonio, and Tachero.

-The village features a church, several chapels—Saint Catherine in the village center, Saint John the Baptist in Tachero, and Virgin of Charity of Cobre in Azanos—a public square, a medical clinic, a children’s playground, a pharmacy dispensary, a cultural center, a school, a sports facility, and a cemetery.
+The village features a church, several chapels—Saint Catherine in the village center, Saint John the Baptist in Tachero, and Virgin of Charity of Cobre in Azanos—a public square, a medical clinic, a children's playground, a pharmacy dispensary, a cultural center, a school, a sports facility, and a cemetery.
 It also has a pier at Roque de las Bodegas Beach, along with bars, restaurants, and small shops.

 In its landscape, notable rocky formations known as Los Hombres stand out, consisting of the Roques de Las Ánimas, de Enmedio, Amogoje, and Roque del Valle.
 Other geological features include the Risco de la Guayosa and the Riscos del Fraile y la Monja.
 The coastline is dotted with numerous bajas—flat-surfaced rocky outcrops isolated in the sea.

 The Monte de Las Vueltas holds significant scientific interest, preserving an excellent example of laurel forest.

 The entire area of Taganana is part of the Anaga Rural Park, and like other villages and hamlets in Anaga, it is included in the biosphere reserve of the Macizo de Anaga, designated by UNESCO in 2015.